gmkazel/charging_point-softeng-ntua/cli-client/ev_group32/README.md

 ## `ev_group32 sessionsPerProvider`

-return all charging sessions that a provider has
+return info about the charging sessions that a provider has

 ```
 USAGE